zacharyedwardsdowns/chd/README.md

 # chd

 A script to make changing to frequently visited and or long path directories faster by allowing the user to link it to a name.
 Then by using 'chd name' the terminal will change to the linked directory.

 ### Installation

-To install chd, first clone the repositroy to your desired directory using:
+To install chd, first clone the repository to your desired directory using:

 `git clone https://github.com/Remedee/chd`